Africa on Foot's main area houses a comfortable lounge area constructed around an old tree trunk and equipped with couches and a library.

 An outside boma area and campfire is perfect for those cold winter mornings and nights.
 Guests generally enjoy evening drinks and a traditional South African braaivleis (barbecue) cooked over the open fire.

 At night it is asked that guests do not walk around camp without a guide.
-During the day it is safe to walk between your room, the main area, and the pool, but always be aware that any number of the Big 5 could be close by.
+During the day it is safe to walk between your room, the main area, and the swimming pools.

-Guests fly to Eastgate Airport from Johannesburg, Cape Town or Durban, and are met by their host from Africa on Foot and driven the last distance to camp.
-This last leg is a drive through a Big 5 area, so keep your eyes peeled for early game-viewing.
+Guests fly to Hoedspruit/Eastgate Airport from Johannesburg, Cape Town or Durban, and are met by their host from Africa on Foot and driven the last distance to camp.
+This last leg is a drive through a big five area, so keep your eyes peeled for early game-viewing.

 Flying from Johannesburg or Cape Town to Hoedspruit Eastgate Airport is the quickest and easiest option for getting to Africa on Foot.
 Hoedspruit receives guests travelling to the Greater Kruger every day.
 Your host from Africa on Foot will meet you at the airport and drive you through the Timbavati Gate and then into the Klaserie and to Africa on Foot.

 Road transfers are another option for guests travelling to Africa on Foot.
 The Ashton’s Transfer takes guests to the Bush Pub & Grill just outside the Timbavati Gate, which is where Africa on Foot hosts will meet their guests and drive them the last 30 minutes to the camp.